Smyrna, GA Check Engine Light Diagnostics

-So there's something not quite right about the way your vehicle is driving, or you've got a warning light on your dashboard that was blinking at you yesterday and now it is on steady.
+Your vehicle is driving erratically, or you’ve got a warning light on your dashboard that was blinking yesterday and now is on steady.
 What do you do?
-Hint: the answer is not to put a piece of electrical tape over the warning light and ignore it.
+Hint: the answer is not to put a piece of electrical tape over the warning light and pretend it’s not happening.
+Quick attention to dashboard lights can save you thousands on serious repairs down the road.

-Some of the potential causes for a check warning light are not properly tightening your gas cap to engine, transmission or braking system performance issues.
-While warning lights can go on and the car still appears to be driving "fine", ignoring some lights can lead to serious issues, such as engine damage or other component failure.
+The potential causes for a warning light can range from improperly tightening your gas cap to engine, transmission or braking system performance issues.
+While dashboard lights can go on and the car still appears to be driving “fine”, ignoring some lights can lead to serious issues, such as engine damage or other component failure.
 In some instances, this can be a safety hazard.
-That's why it is recommended to be safe (give yourself peace of mind) and have your car looked at by a certified professional as soon as possible.
-To learn more about the different types of warning lights and what you should do when they come on, click here.
+That’s why it is recommended to have your car looked at by a certified professional as soon as possible for both your safety and peace of mind.
+To learn more about the different types of dashboard lights visit our Car Warning Lights page.

-At Precision Tune Auto Care, we have the tools, training and technology to handle diagnostic issues, such as a Check Engine light.
+At Precision Tune Auto Care, we have the tools, training and technology to properly handle diagnostic issues for everything from a Check Engine light to an ABS Warning light.
 Properly performing a complete diagnostic procedure normally includes the following steps:

 - Computer codes